Open-Catalyst-Project/Open-Catalyst-Dataset/README.md

 }
 ```

-The Open Catalyst 2020 (OC20) dataset is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).
+The Open Catalyst 2020 (OC20) and Open Catalyst 2022 (OC22) datasets are licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).